andreixmartins/arch-kata/README.md

 For each different kind of data store i.e (Postgres, Memcached, Elasticache, S3, Neo4J etc...) describe the schemas, what would be stored there and why, main queries, expectations on performance.
 Diagrams are welcome but you really need some dictionaries.

-- AWS S3 for videos, images, text files
+- AWS S3 for videos, images, text files, reports
 - AWS RDS Aurora for structured data
 - AWS Elastic cache for caching data
 - AWS Keyspaces (Apache Cassandra)